 Stratasys' market-leading FDM portfolio of printers have exceeded a milestone of 35,000 installed printers.
 FDM printers are designed to meet a wide range of applications, from prototyping to manufacturing tools, to production parts.
-The F-Series printers, made up of the F170, F370, F770, F190CR and F370CR models, are designed to meet end- to-end prototyping jigs & fixtures.
-The Fortus Series, made up of the Fortus 450mc and F900 models, largely suit the production of end parts as well as higher requirement jigs & fixtures, and tooling.
+The F170, F370, F770, F190CR and F370CR models, are designed to meet end- to-end prototyping and jigs & fixtures applications mainly.
+Where as other larger scale printers like Fortus 450mc, F900 and F3300 models, largely suit the production of end parts as well as higher requirement jigs & fixtures, and tooling.

 The F Series printers enable prototypes that range from rapid, economically-effective concept verification models in PLA material/ fast-draft mode, to advanced design validation prototypes using a 0.005-inch slice resolution and soluble support for unmatched precision, repeatability and aesthetics.
 The F Series product line allows users to create parts in PLA, ABS plus, ASA, TPU, ABS-ESD, Diran and PC-ABS materials, which parts therefore possess the strength required for true form, fit and functional testing.
 The F Series printers are designed to enable ease of use and maintenance while offering an easy-to-use, yet rich user experience with GrabCAD Print software.
 In 2022, we introduced the composite ready F190CR and F370CR hardened printers that can print Nylon 10CF.
 These new printers meet customer demand for manufacturing floor jigs, fixtures and tooling with a higher performance composite material.
+In [2024], we premiered the F3300, which established a new standard in FDM industrial 3D printing, with up to twice the speed and throughput of standard fused deposition modeling 3D printers.
+We have been shipping orders of the F3300 to leading companies in the automotive, aerospace and defense industries, along with commercial and industrial manufacturers.